IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 - each packet domain in {{fig-vpn-topo}} employs technology-specific local protection mechanisms, such as Fast Reroute (FRR) for MPLS-TE or Topology Independent Loop-Free Alternate (TI-LFA) for SR-TE.
-These mechanisms operate with an awareness of multi-technology TE path properties, such as the Shared Risk Link Group (SRLG) path properties defined in {{?RFC8001}}.
+These mechanisms operate with an awareness of the multi-technology TE path properties, such as the Shared Risk Link Group (SRLG) path properties defined in {{?RFC8001}}.

 For inter-domain TE paths, it is assumed that each packet domain in